List of Star Wars theme parks attractions: Jedi Training: Trials of the Temple (2015–present)

-Star Wars: A Galactic Spectacular (2016–)
+Star Wars: A Galactic Spectacular (2016–present)

 On June 17, 2016, Star Wars: A Galactic Spectacular debuted at Disney's Hollywood Studios, replacing the park's similarly-themed display, Symphony in the Stars: A Galactic Spectacular.
 A nighttime show based on the Star Wars film series and features fireworks, projection mapping, fire, lasers, fog effects, and searchlights.
 During the show, Star Wars imagery is projected onto The Great Movie Ride's exterior Chinese Theater facade and surrounding buildings around the park's hub on Hollywood Boulevard.

-Future
+Star Wars: Galaxy's Edge (2019–present)

 Disney, which now owns the Star Wars franchise, expressed plans to expand the franchise's presence in all of their theme parks since August 2014.
 At that time, there were rumors to include a major Star Wars-themed expansion to Disney's Hollywood Studios.
 When asked whether or not Disney has an intellectual property franchise that's comparable to Harry Potter at Universal theme parks, Disney chairman and CEO Bob Iger mentioned Cars, Disney Princesses, and promised that Star Wars, "is going to be just that."
 Iger formally announced a 14-acre Star Wars-themed land expansion at the 2015 D23 Expo.
 In the 2017 D23, it was revealed that the area would be named Star Wars: Galaxy's Edge.
 In November 2017, it was announced that the planet in the land is called Batuu.
-The area will debut at Disneyland and Disney's Hollywood Studios in 2019 and will include two new attractions inspired by the Millennium Falcon and "a climactic battle between the First Order and the resistance".
+The area debuted at Disneyland and Disney's Hollywood Studios in 2019 and includes two new attractions inspired by the Millennium Falcon and "a climactic battle between the First Order and the resistance".

+Star Wars: Galactic Starcruiser (2022–2023)

 A Star Wars-themed hotel, a deluxe resort to be built near Disney's Hollywood Studios, was also announced at the 2017 D23 Expo.